Contrasting urban-gro (NASDAQ:UGRO) & Willis Lease Finance (NASDAQ:WLFC)

-Willis Lease Finance (NASDAQ:WLFC) and urban-gro (NASDAQ:UGRO) are both small-cap transportation companies, but which is the better business?
-We will compare the two businesses based on the strength of their earnings, analyst recommendations, dividends, risk, valuation, profitability and institutional ownership.
+Willis Lease Finance (NASDAQ:WLFC) and urban-gro (NASDAQ:UGRO) are both small-cap transportation companies, but which is the better investment?
+We will compare the two companies based on the strength of their risk, institutional ownership, profitability, earnings, valuation, analyst recommendations and dividends.

-36.4% of Willis Lease Finance shares are held by institutional investors.
-Comparatively, 11.0% of urban-gro shares are held by institutional investors.
-51.8% of Willis Lease Finance shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This is a summary of current ratings and recommmendations for Willis Lease Finance and urban-gro, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Willis Lease Finance and urban-gro, as reported by MarketBeat.com.

 |Sell Ratings